 RN:

-Verification of initial and Massachusetts RN license prior to the start of the program.
+Verification of initial and current U.S. RN license prior to the start of the program.

 Critical Care: